Xalgorithms/general-documentation/docs/project.structure.md

   categories includes web and mobile applications that interact with Lichen document services.

+- XAlgo: A high-level declarative language for specifying rules that operate on hierarchical documents (JSON-like).

-- XADF: The XA Data Fabric - A compute service that performs rule discovery and execution for hierarchical documents (JSON).
+- XADF: The XA Data Fabric - A compute service that performs rule discovery and execution for using the XAlgo specification.

-- Authoring: A Jupyter-based authoring interface for tables and rules used by the XADF.
+- XalgoAuthor: A Jupyter-based authoring interface for tables and rules used by the XADF.

 # Active Projects